lynnfaraday/aresmush.com/_root/install-ares/install-db.md

 Penn and Tiny store their data in a single text file, but Ares uses a full database: [Redis](http://redis.io/).
 You may already be familiar with SQL databases.
 Redis is similar, but without the SQL.

 If you used the [Digital Ocean](/install-ares/digital-ocean) setup instructions, Redis will already be set up for you and running on port 6379.

-If you are doing your own custom server install, you will need to install Redis yourself.
-The [Redis Quickstart Guide](http://redis.io/topics/quickstart) can help.
+If not, see the [System Requirements](/install-ares/system-requirements).